OctoML-NN-team/tvm/docs/deploy/bnns.rst

 primitives executed on all CPU supported on those platforms and optimized for high performance and low-energy consumption.
 This integration will offload as many operators as possible from Relay to BNNS.

+BNNS runtime is a part of platform API and available on all modern Apple operating systems.
+Application using BNNS will not depends on any additional external dependencies.

+BNNS functions uses Apple private hardware capabilities which are not exposed yet by Apple.
+Example of such capabilities can be AMX Apple cpu extension.

-This guide will demonstrate how to build TVM with BNNS BYOC and runtime enabled.
+This guide will demonstrate how to build TVM with BNNS codegen and runtime enabled.
 It will also provide example code to compile and run models using BNNS runtime.
 Finally, we document the supported operators.

 Building TVM with BNNS support
 ----------------------------------

-To turn on TVM BNNS BYOC and TVM BNNS runtime you need to turn on the only USE_BNNS flag
+To turn on TVM BNNS codegen and TVM BNNS runtime you need to turn on the only USE_BNNS flag

 * USE_BNNS=ON/OFF - This flag will enable compiling a network with offloading subgraphs to BNNS primitives and will link tvm library to the BNNS runtime module.

+Enabling of this flag will cause to search the default Accelerate Frameworks on current target SDK.
+The minimal versions of required SDK is macOS 11.0, iOS 14.0, tvOS 14.0 and watchOS 7.0.

 Example setting in config.cmake file: